Tommy J. Curry

-Tommy J. Curry is an African American scholar, author and professor of philosophy.
+Tommy J. Curry is an American scholar, author and professor of philosophy.
 As of 2019, he holds a Personal Chair in Africana philosophy and Black male studies at the University of Edinburgh.
 In 2018, he won an American Book Award for The Man-Not: Race, Class, Genre, and the Dilemmas of Black Manhood.

 Education

 In 2004, Curry received his master's degree at DePaul University and his doctorate in philosophy from Southern Illinois University in 2009.
 His dissertation, Cast Upon the Shadows: Essays toward the Culturalogic Turn in Critical Race Theory, explored the political philosophy of Derrick Bell using only Black authors and theorists.
 His dissertation remains the only known work to have done this in the discipline of philosophy.
 In 2008–2009, Curry was a postdoctoral fellow at Penn State University in the Africana Research Center.
 His main research areas include critical race theory, Black male studies, and Africana philosophy.